DeMONLab-BioFINDER/An_ProtAIDe-Dx/replication/README.md

 bash replication/scripts/step7_replica_fig5_BF2.sh
 ```

 [1] Once the script is done, you can see an message `Congrats!
 You have replicated Fig5: Differential Diagnosis` if you have successfully replicated.
-Meanwhile, you can find two very similar figures at `results/replica/Fig5_BF2/DifferentialDiagnosis/Fig5_BF2_DiffDx` like below:
+Meanwhile, you can find a very similar figure at `results/replica/Fig5_BF2/DifferentialDiagnosis/Fig5_BF2_DiffDx` like below:

 <div align="center">
   <img src="./readme_figures/Fig5_BF2_DiffDX.png" alt="Figure" width="720">
 </div>

 [2] Once the script is done, you can see an message `Congrats!
 You have replicated Fig5: MMSE Trajectory (BF2)` if you have successfully replicated.
-Meanwhile, you can find two very similar figures at `results/replica/Fig5_BF2/MMSE_Trajectory/Fig5_BF2_MMSE_MCI` like below:
+Meanwhile, you can find a very similar figure at `results/replica/Fig5_BF2/MMSE_Trajectory/Fig5_BF2_MMSE_MCI` like below:

 <div align="center">
   <img src="./readme_figures/Fig5_BF2_MMSE_MCI.png" alt="Figure" width="360">